Josh00-Lu/CSBNet/README.md

 * (Optional) Download the pretrained model: CSBNet (KC=4, KS=-10) [Google-Drive](https://drive.google.com/file/d/1xQLiBL2MMffFun7x9a2aaHJ0cj4hJgb0/view?usp=sharing)

 You can put these two files in the folder "models".
-Example directory hierarchy:
+An example directory hierarchy is:
 ```sh
 CSBNet
 |--- models